CMSgov/ab2d-website/access-sandbox-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

 Download the file using the job ID and file name.
-You can request compressed data files and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
+You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.

 {% capture curlSnippet %}{% raw %}
 GET /api/v2/fhir/Job/{jobUuid}/file/{filename}